BNP slams denial of permission to meet Khaleda | The Asian Age Online, Bangladesh

 BNP on Saturday alleged that their party chairperson Khaleda Zia's relatives have not been allowed to meet her at BSMMU for 31 days at the "behest of the government".

-“Even after the passing of 31 days, Khaleda Zia's relatives haven’t been allowed to meet her.
-Our chairperson’s family members got the permission to meet her today (Saturday), but suddenly it was cancelled around 2pm,” said BNP senior joint secretary general Ruhul Kabir Rizvi.
+"Even after the passing of 31 days, Khaleda Zia's relatives haven't been allowed to meet her.
+Our chairperson's family members got the permission to meet her today (Saturday), but suddenly it was cancelled around 2pm," said BNP senior joint secretary general Ruhul Kabir Rizvi, reports UNB.

 Speaking at a press conference at BNP's Nayapaltan central office, he also said the relatives of Khaleda were told that their permission has been cancelled at the directives of the higher authorities.
 "This higher authority is Prime Minister Sheikh Hasina who has become desperate out of her hunger for power," Rizvi said.